defano/wyldcard/README.md

- `openCard`         | Sent to cards as they are navigated to `openField`        | Sent to editable fields when they gain focus `openStack`        | Sent to a stack when it is opened `tabKey`           | Sent when the tab key is pressed
+ `openCard`         | Sent to cards as they are navigated to `openField`        | Sent to editable fields when they gain focus `openStack`        | Sent to a stack when it is opened `resumeStack`      | Sent to the current card of a stack when it gains focus from another stack window.
+ `suspendStack`     | Sent to the current card of a stack when it loses focus to another stack window.
+ `tabKey`           | Sent when the tab key is pressed

 Messages do not have to originate from WyldCard, nor are they limited to those listed in the table above.
 A script may send a message of its own creation to another part (or to itself) using the `send` command: